genesys/mollitia/docs/content/api/module/retry.md

 const circuit = new Circuit({
   options: {
     modules: [
-      // Creates a bulkhead module
+      // Creates a retry module
       new Retry({
         attempts: 2, // Will retry two times
         interval: 500,